-Jesus’ Crucifixion in Luke’s Gospel (Luke 23)
+Jesus’s Crucifixion in Luke’s Gospel

 The four New Testament Gospels each tell how Jesus’ life led to his death on a Roman cross.
 Although the historicity of this event is supported by Christian, Jewish, and Roman sources, the New Testament and the Christian tradition have generally been more concerned with interpreting Jesus’ death than with proving that it took place.